-- Uninstall New App: Was the trackpad working fine, and is misbehaving after you recently downloaded a new application?
-If yes, uninstall the app and see if it fixes the trackpad issues.
+- Uninstall new apps: Was the trackpad working fine until you downloaded a new application?
+If so, uninstall the app and see if it fixes the trackpad issues.

-- Use Safe Mode on Mac: Here is how to do this.
+- Use Safe Mode on Mac: Here’s how to do this

-- Clean the Trackpad: Use a soft dry (or cautiously, very slightly damped) cloth to clean the trackpad.
+- Clean the trackpad: Use a soft dry (or very slightly damp) cloth to clean the trackpad.

-- Use Apple Diagnostics to Identify the MacBook Problem: Here is our easy guide to do so.
+- Use Apple Diagnostics to Identify any problems: Here’s our easy guide to do so.

-- Disconnect all Wired and Wireless Peripherals: Sometimes, disconnecting all wired and Bluetooth devices like Mouse, Trackpad, Digital pads may help.
+- Disconnect all wired and wireless peripherals: Sometimes, disconnecting all wired and Bluetooth devices like mice, trackpads, etc. may help.

-- Contact Apple Support: If nothing helps, it is time to talk to Apple or pay an in-store visit.
+- Contact Apple Support: If nothing helps, it’s time to talk to Apple Support or pay them an in-store visit.